drumspb/Ansible-Playbook-for-ClickHouse-and-Vector-Setup/README.md

 #### Description:
 This playbook:
-- Downloads the specified version of ClickHouse packages.
+- Downloads and installs the specified version of ClickHouse.
 - Installs ClickHouse components: `clickhouse-common-static`, `clickhouse-client`, and `clickhouse-server`.
-- Configures `clickhouse-server` as a systemd service.
+- Configures the `clickhouse-server` service as a systemd service.
 - Creates a database named `logs`.

 #### Variables: